glenn169/Penetration-testing/SOC_Project/readme.md

 ## 1. Linux Server
 1. depoly vulnerable web applications uing docker
 2. setup port forwarding using nginx
+3. Install wazuh agent (after configuring wazuh dashboard)

 ## 2. Windows server
 1. Install AD windows server
 2. create demo users
 3. create different roles for different users
 4. You can host 1 or 2 web servers for practicing
+5. install sysmom for system logs.
+6. Install wazuh agent (after configuring wazuh dashboard)

 ## 3.Attacker Machine
 1. This is the kali linux machine which you will be using to attack widnows and linux servers